-If you are interested in current affairs journalism or documentary production, your application will be considered for one of two Steve Hewlett awards.
-Each award is worth an additional £1000 per year and is supported by Steve’s colleagues, broadcasting organisations, family and friends through the Steve Hewlett Memorial Fund.
+If you are interested in current affairs journalism or documentary production, your application can be considered for one of two Steve Hewlett awards, worth an extra £1000 per year.
+These are supported by Steve’s colleagues, broadcasting organisations, family and friends through the Steve Hewlett Memorial Fund.
 The award aims to commemorate Steve’s extensive and ground-breaking work in this field.

 Criteria for all Television Production/Journalism bursaries